onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Why Our ULTIMATE Desire Should Be The Great Enabler

+why everyone's

+Our ULTIMATE Desire Should Be The Great Enabler...
+What?
+Why!

+Why our system is the biggest leverage point for change and what to do about it

+contrast thumbnail between 2 systems: current and ?

+If I had to design our system from scratch here's what I'd do

+thumbnail: fork in the road: utopia or current system

+This Affects Literally Everyone to the Maximum Extent

 And What You Can Do About It

 What should be our ULTIMATE desire?
 The Organizational Imperative